What Makes New Teacher Mentoring Actually Work?

 Forty-four percent of teachers quit within their first five years.
 A 2025 survey by the Center for American Progress found that nearly 70 percent of early-career teachers have either left or considered leaving the classroom, with lack of support among the most-cited reasons.
 One in three reported never participating in a formal induction program at all.

-New teacher mentoring is the most consistently supported intervention for early-career retention and effectiveness.
-Ingersoll and Strong’s review of 15 empirical studies, published in the Review of Educational Research, found that beginning teachers who participated in induction programs had higher retention, better classroom instruction, and higher student achievement.
-A separate meta-analysis found that mentored teachers had 2.85 times higher odds of remaining in the profession.
-The evidence is not ambiguous.
+The evidence on what would change that is not ambiguous.
 Mentoring works.
-The question is why so many mentoring programs don’t.
+Richard Ingersoll and Michael Strong, researchers at the University of Pennsylvania, reviewed 15 empirical studies in the Review of Educational Research and found that beginning teachers who participated in induction programs had higher retention, better classroom instruction, and higher student achievement.
+A separate meta-analysis found that mentored teachers had nearly 3x the odds of remaining in the profession compared with their unmentored peers.

 The Mentoring Gap: What Research Recommends vs. What Schools Deliver